Triboniophorus sp. nov. 'Kaputar': Distribution and habitat

 The slugs have only been found at the top of Mount Kaputar, an inland mountain near Narrabri in northern New South Wales within Mount Kaputar National Park, at an altitude around 1500 m surrounded by snow gum trees.
 They have been observed to stay within this area, which is estimated to be 100 km2.
 Most of the top of the mountain is designated wilderness.
 Although the mountain is surrounded by dry plains, it receives rainfall and snow, and its temperature is 10 C-change cooler than the plains.
 Thus it forms an isolated ecozone, or sky island; such sky islands are known for unique indigenous fauna and flora.

-Around 90% of the total population of the species are thought to have perished in the 2019 Australian wildfires.
+Around 90% of the total population of the species are thought to have perished in the 2019 Australian bushfires; the population has seen recovery in several sites.

 Life

 The slugs can be seen by the hundreds on cool, wet, misty mornings.
 During the day, they hide in the plant litter at the base of the trees.
 At night, they come out and climb the tree to eat algae and mosses growing on the tree trunk.
 The slugs climb down the tree trunk in the early morning to hide and repeat the cycle.

 In the ecosystem, the slugs break down the plant litter into nutrient-rich soil to promote plant growth.
 They also serve as food for birds and other animals.